William Ewart Gladstone: First premiership (1868–1874)

 In the next general election in 1868, the South Lancashire constituency had been broken up by the Second Reform Act into two: South East Lancashire and South West Lancashire.
 Gladstone stood for South West Lancashire and for Greenwich, it being quite common then for candidates to stand in two constituencies simultaneously.
-To his great surprise he was defeated in South Lancashire but, by winning in Greenwich, was able to remain in Parliament.
-He became Prime Minister for the first time and remained in the office until 1874.
-Evelyn Ashley recorded that he had been felling a tree at Hawarden when brought the news that he was about to be appointed Prime Minister.
-He broke off briefly to declare My mission is to pacify Ireland before resuming his exertions.
+To his great surprise he was defeated in South West Lancashire but, by winning in Greenwich, was able to remain in Parliament.
+He became prime minister for the first time and remained in office until 1874.
+Evelyn Ashley recorded that he had been felling a tree at Hawarden when brought the news that he was about to be appointed prime minister.
+He broke off briefly to declare "My mission is to pacify Ireland" before resuming his exertions.

 In the 1860s and 1870s, Gladstonian Liberalism was characterised by a number of policies intended to improve individual liberty and loosen political and economic restraints.
 First was the minimisation of public expenditure on the premise that the economy and society were best helped by allowing people to spend as they saw fit.
 Secondly, his foreign policy aimed at promoting peace to help reduce expenditures and taxation and enhance trade.
 Thirdly, laws that prevented people from acting freely to improve themselves were reformed.
-When an unemployed miner (Daniel Jones) wrote to him to complain of his unemployment and low wages, Gladstone gave what H. C. G. Matthew has called "the classic mid-Victorian reply" on 20 October 1869:
+When an unemployed miner (Daniel Jones) wrote to him to complain of his unemployment and low wages, Gladstone gave what H.C.G.
+Matthew has called "the classic mid-Victorian reply" on 20 October 1869: